-Today, Ryan talks about the 9 biggest mistakes during the medical school interview and how to fix each of them to help you go through the interview successfully.
+Today, I talk about the 9 biggest mistakes made during the medical school interview and how to fix each of them to help you go through your interviews successfully.

-The medical school interview is a key part to the application process which, unfortunately, many students take for granted.
-So they end up not doing very well during the interview and making a lot of mistakes.
+The medical school interview is a key part of the application process which, unfortunately, many students take for granted.
+So they end up making a lot of mistakes.

-You need to understand that interview spots are limited and precious so if they’re offering you an opportunity for an interview, remember that the interview day is your opportunity to show them who is on the application and who is written about in the letters of recommendation and your personal statement.
+Interview spots are limited and precious.
+If a medical school is offering you an opportunity for an interview, that’s your opportunity to show them who is on the application and who is written about in the letters of recommendation and personal statement.
 They want to make sure what they see on paper is who you are in person.

-So here are the biggest mistakes you should keep away from during the interview as well as some strategies to help you do well during the interview.
+So here are the biggest mistakes you should keep away from during the medical school interview, as well as some strategies to help you do well.

 - It has to flow back and forth.